 Al-Waeli and another militant died and one man traveling with him was captured alive.

-Al-Waeli also was behind the abduction of a Dutch couple held captive for six months and what the government said was “the attempt to kidnap two foreign nationals at a local barber shop.”
-The intended victims that time, however, were American operatives who gunned down the would-be assailants, an American and a Yemeni official told ABC News.
+Al-Waeli also was behind the abduction of a Dutch couple held captive for six months and what the government said was "the attempt to kidnap two foreign nationals at a local barber shop."
+The intended victims that time, however, were Russian security contractors who gunned down the would-be assailants, a Yemeni source told ABC News.

 Amid rumors of thwarted attempts to abduct American officials, U.S. diplomats and even special operations forces have been restricted by the Obama administration from leaving the fortress-like confines of their facilities and the U.S. embassy, officials said.